 Kasper Mansker: long hunter, frontiersman, pioneer, Indian fighter, soldier -- the list of his accomplishments reads like a description of several men rather than just one.
 Most of the information we know about Kasper Mansker's life was written about in Early History of Middle Tennness by Edward Albright, 1909.

 Kasper was one of the first white men into the Cumberland area in Tennessee, and his name is famous in the area.
-He was a signer of the Cumberland Compact in 1780, which established the first government in the Cumberland Valley (for the complete text of the compact, see the link on the On the Web Page).
+He was a signer of the Cumberland Compact in 1780, which established the first government in the Cumberland Valley.
 The city of Goodlettsville, Tennessee, considers him to be its First Citizen, and were it not for Postmaster Goodlett, who gave his own name to the town in the middle 1800s, the town most likely would have been named after Kasper Mansker.

 Historic Mansker Station, a reconstruction of Kasper's first fort near the site of its original location is a "living history museum" in Goodlettsville.